 - Story in a Photograph

 This was indeed surprising for me.
 Analysis reveals that the articles that I write are not for the masses but for a few passionate photographers.
-These articles were read by those whom I consider to be really good at photography.
+These articles were read by those whom I consider being really good at photography.

 Getting more traffic